NETWAYS/foreman-training/provisioning/05_discovery.md

 allows to use facts or random numbers, by default the macaddress is used.
 Setting a limit and a priority allows some ordering like deploy first two backend systems of this size and then two frontend systems.

-Usage of the rule based installation is not enabled by default but simple switched on by changing the setting "discovery_auto" to "true".
+Usage of the rule based installation is not enabled by default but simple switched on by changing the "Discovered" setting "Auto provisioning" to "true".

 ~~~ENDSECTION~~~